Higher-Order Logic Explorer -

 A:

-We'd be delighted to get your contributions!
+We'd be delighted if you decide to contribute!

-The Metamath community has a large set of inter-related projects, so you first need to determine which
+inter-related projects, so you first need to determine which

 specific project you want to contribute to.